 Peter Drucker famously said, “Culture eats strategy for breakfast, operational excellence for lunch and everything else for dinner.”

-We’ve all been thrust into the world of remote working and that brings with it all new cultural challenges.
-There are some great examples of small business culture where remote working was the norm much before the COVID-19 pandemic.
+We’ve all been thrust into the world of remote working and that brings with it all-new cultural challenges.
+There are some great examples of a small business culture where remote working was the norm much before the COVID-19 pandemic.

 You might be surprised to know that these organizations have some of the most productive employees and cohesive teams

 If you aren’t used to working together remotely, however, the situation presents many challenges and more than its fair share of change management.

 Let’s take a look at what such companies do right and dissect a few ways to get small business culture right when working remotely.

 1. Make a Note of Cultural Markers That Are Important to You